Choose one or both of these classes:

 Included in the tuition are all activities and entertainment described, breakfast & dinner daily, gratuities, taxes, land transportation, accommodations, and fanatical customer service from our full-time team and summer Communication Centers.
 This can add up to tremendous value!

 A big part of your Pre-College Enrichment program’s success depends on how well you eat.
-We are proud of the fact that year after year we are complimented for our quality, quantity and choice of food!
-Breakfasts on this program are served at the UCLA cafeteria and at restaurants and hotels in San Diego and Las Vegas.
-For lunch, you enjoy the choice of eating in smaller groups and choosing from small restaurants or the UCLA cafeteria.
-Dinner is either at the UCLA cafeteria or at restaurants.
+We are proud of the fact that year after year we are complimented for our quality, quantity, and choice of food!
+Breakfasts on this program are served at the UCLA dining hall or grab and go café at Café 1919 and at restaurants and the residence dining halls in Santa Barbara and San Francisco.
+For lunch, you enjoy the choice of eating in smaller groups and choosing from small restaurants if you are off campus or the UCLA dining hall or local Westwood restaurant if you are on campus.
+Dinner is either at the UCLA dining hall or at restaurants.
 Food options are varied and plentiful.
+The UCLA dining hall is terrific and features a different menu every night, with staples always available including a fresh salad bar, hamburgers, grilled chicken sandwiches, and pizza.

 You will travel to off-campus courses or excursions by passenger van or school bus while in Los Angeles and on a highway coach in Santa Barbara and San Francisco.